 To comply with statutory requirements, data from these fully industry-funded stations is not included in the reports that OEH publishes.

-- Newcastle Local Air Quality Monitoring Network map - displays current air quality conditions across the network
+- Lower Hunter and Newcastle Local Air Quality Monitoring Network map - displays current air quality conditions across the network

 - Search historical data.

 Using data from the stations at Newcastle, Beresfield, Wallsend and Wyong, we provide hourly values of pollutant concentrations and an Air Quality Index (AQI).
 Carrington, Mayfield and Stockton stations are fully industry-funded and the measurements are available from the datafeed map.

 You can find more air-quality information for the Newcastle and Central Coast region in OEH’s annual air-quality monitoring reports.